ALICE-YEN/video-highlight-tool/README.md

 This project is a **Next.js-based video highlight editing tool**.
 It allows users to **upload a video**, automatically **generate transcripts**, and **select highlight segments** for a summarized playback.

+> ⚠️ **Note**: This project is mainly for **learning purposes**.
+Therefore:
+>
+> • There is **no independently deployed backend** — this simplifies the architecture and limits certain technical options.
+> • The tool is **not intended for handling large video files**, primarily due to the lack of a dedicated backend, Vercel platform limits, and cost considerations when using services like OpenAI.
+> • The **maximum video file size is limited to 10MB** when importing.

 **Live Demo**: [Your Deployed URL]
 <img width="550" alt="image" src="https://github.com/user-attachments/assets/4d2ddfec-6960-43d2-bad0-135c3882bd27" />